Orange-dev1/pdf-reader/docs/guide/index.md

 The PDF Reader MCP Server is designed to:

-- **Extract Text:** Read full text content or specific pages from PDF files.
+- **Comprehensive Content Extraction:** Extract full text, metadata, and page information from PDF files.
-- **Get Metadata:** Retrieve PDF metadata such as author, title, creation date, etc.
-- **Count Pages:** Get the total number of pages in a PDF.
-- **Process Multiple Sources:** Handle multiple PDF URLs in a single request.
 - **Provide Structured Output:** Return data in a predictable JSON format.

 ## Key Features